 Dr. Naresh K. Buttan is a general adult psychiatrist with 15+ years of experience.
-Previously the Director for Higher Training in General Adult and Old Age Psychiatry at Health Education England, his special interests include neurobiology, transcultural psychiatry, migration and mental health, post-traumatic shock disorder (PTSD), epigenetics in schizophrenia and bipolar mood disorders, and mental health laws.
+He previously served as the director for higher training in general adult and old age psychiatry at Health Education England.
+His special interests include neurobiology, transcultural psychiatry, migration and mental health, post-traumatic shock disorder (PTSD), epigenetics in schizophrenia and bipolar mood disorders, and mental health laws.
 (See his extended profile here.)

 He is available to assess and advise patients between the ages of 18 to 65 on the psychiatric symptoms of the following: